 It may make sense to change this bug to something more along the lines of “Make mcollectived handle unresolveable (or missing) library paths more gracefully”

 #4 Updated by R.I.
-Pienaar almost 2 years ago
+Pienaar about 2 years ago

 - Subject changed from mcollectived does not start up correctly if daemonize=1 to mcollectived should expand members of the libdir to full paths

 - Status changed from Needs More Information to Accepted